ncas-force/force-docs/docs/hysplit/operationalhysplit.rst

 **6. Running the model:**

-There is a cron script that calls a master script to run all the model instances in parallel.
+There is a cron job for the HYSPLIT user that calls a master script to run all the model instances in parallel.
+Prior to running the model the master script calls a script to download the required GFS data files.
 The master script will run the model for each observatory and the combined run.
+HYSPLIT is run for the start times 00 06 12 and 18 hours.
+It is a fairly low resource and a quick model to run.

+**7. Post-Processing:**
+Once the model has created the dump file for each run the `trajplot` command is used to create a postscript file.
+The postscript files are then converted to PNG files using the `pstopng` command.
-The model is run in parallel across the cluster.
+The images are then renamed in the format `observatoryname_YYMMDDHH.png`.
-This script also calls a script to download the required GFS data files.
+The images are then transferred to the NCAS observations group workspace (GWS) in a dated directory.
+The dump files are also uploaded to the GWS for further analysis.